Asymptotics for the wave equation on differential forms on Kerr-de Sitter space: Introduction

 with smooth initial data, then the same decay as before holds for $u_0,u_2$ and $u_4$, while $u_1$ decays exponentially to a member of a $2$-dimensional family of stationary states, likewise for $u_3$. \end{thmi}

-The Schwarzschild-de Sitter case of this theorem, i.e.\ the special case $a=0$, will be proved in Section~\ref{SubsecSDS}, and we give explicit expressions for all stationary states, see Theorems~\ref{ThmSDSDDel} and \ref{ThmSDSBox}, and Section~\ref{SecKdS} provides the perturbation arguments, see in particular Theorem~\ref{ThmKDS}.
+The Schwarzschild--de Sitter case of this theorem, i.e.\ the special case $a=0$, will be proved in Section~\ref{SubsecSDS}, and we give explicit expressions for all stationary states, see Theorems~\ref{ThmSDSDDel} and \ref{ThmSDSBox}.
+Section~\ref{SecKdS} provides the perturbation arguments, see in particular Theorem~\ref{ThmKDS}; we point out that while Schwarzschild--de~Sitter spacetimes fit directly into our framework, Kerr--de~Sitter spacetimes do not, as they do not have the requisite warped product structure described in Section~\ref{SubsecOutline} below, hence we can only treat them perturbatively here.
 For the explicit form of $u_{a,1}$ and $u_{a,2}$, see Remark~\ref{RmkKDSExplicit}.
-Notice that asymptotics and decay of differential form solutions to the wave equation are much stronger statements than corresponding statements for Maxwell's equations or for the Hodge-de Rham equation.
+Note that asymptotics and exponential decay of differential form solutions to the wave equation are stronger statements than corresponding statements for Maxwell's equations or for the Hodge--de Rham equation, as any solution of one of the latter equations is automatically a solution of the former; improved results for the Maxwell or Hodge--de Rham equation can then be obtained in a second step.

+Our arguments strongly use that we are dealing with the Hodge--d'Alembertian $\Box_g=(d+\delta_g)^2$ rather than related operators which differ from $\Box_g$ by lower order terms, e.g.\ the rough wave operator $-\mathrm{tr}\,\nabla^2$, or the Klein--Gordon type operator $\Box_g-m^2$, $m\in\R$.
+Indeed, the factorization of the Hodge--d'Alembertian is essential for us.
+Furthermore, as we rely heavily on integration by parts and symmetry considerations which exploit properties of the form bundle, we do not treat more general tensor bundles here.